Super Rugby: Blues take down Highlanders to snap New Zealand losing streak

-The Blues' horror run against New Zealand teams has been halted at last.
+The Blues' horror run against New Zealand teams has been halted at last tonight.
 The curse is over, the cruel and unusual punishment for players, coaches and supporters alike consigned to history.

-The Highlanders went close to shattering their dreams by riding their luck at Eden Park tonight, but just as it looked as though they had done enough to get over the line, there was a bit of fortune for the home side in the form of the yellow card for Waisake Naholo for a lifting tackle in the 68th minute, and an inspired finale from the Blues pack.
+"They're pretty happy in the sheds as you can imagine," said coach Leon MacDonald.
+"It's a nice win to get given the recent history and what's happened this season as well."

-So, the Blues' failure to beat a New Zealand team stops at 20 matches, and while they lacked a little bit of accuracy at times, there can be no disputing they deserved to win this one.
+Their failure to beat a New Zealand team stops at 20 matches, and while they lacked a little bit of accuracy at times, there can be no disputing they deserved to win this one.
+In Rieko Ioane they have a world class wing at the top of his powers and a decent support act in fullback Melani Nanai and centre TJ Faiane, all of whom created big problems for the visitors.

-It appeared that for all Rieko Ioane's brilliance in scoring two tries, and a superb supporting act by fullback Melani Nanai and centre TJ Faiane, the Blues were heading for a result they know only too well.
+The Highlanders went close to shattering their dreams by riding their luck at Eden Park, but just as it looked as though they had done enough to get over the line, there was a bit of fortune for the home side in the form of the yellow card for Waisake Naholo for a lifting tackle in the 68th minute and an inspired finale from the Blues pack.

-Trailing by three points with six minutes remaining, it was replacement lock Patrick Tuipulotu who put them ahead with a try by the posts which was just reward for his performance – he brought some serious heat when replacing Josh Goodhue after half an hour – and a Blues side which tipped the form book on its head.
+Trailing by three points with six minutes remaining, it was replacement lock Patrick Tuipulotu who put the Blues ahead with a try by the posts which was just reward for his performance – he brought some serious heat when replacing Josh Goodhue after half an hour – and a home side who tipped the form book on its head.

-Tuipulotu was good and so was Akira Ioane, Blake Gibson and especially Tom Robinson, but the headlines will be all about Rieko Ioane, who continued his superb form – four tries last time out against the Sunwolves – with a double here.
+"It's an area we haven't been great at – close to their line and finishing off and scoring," MacDonald said.
+"A lot of it is mindset and the will to get over that line.
+There were some big carries.
+I thought Patrick was outstanding in that area and all the forwards really rolled their sleeves up in that part of the field as well."

 Credit too must go to the way the Blues kept their composure; for once, the cynics might say.
 A poor Harry Plummer clearance gifted former Blues player Tevita Li a try but they never dropped their heads, in fact they came back stronger.